Make an Appointment: [email protected] | (208) 964-6399

-• About Wendy Snodgrass
+About Wendy Snodgrass

 I appreciate you considering Clarity for your wellness needs!
 I am a Licensed Professional Counselor (LPC).
 I earned my Master’s “with distinction” after interning over 1,000 hours through Heritage Health/ Family Support Services.
 I loved the agency work but I decided to follow my internal compass which led me back to my entrepreneurial roots.
 I operate Clarity, a Professional Limited Liability Company.
 I will continue to receive supervision as required for the next level of licensing titled “LCPC” or Licensed Clinical Professional Counselor.

-I consistently pursue continuing education schedule to learn advanced counseling skills or certificates in specialized areas.
 One of my passions and continuing education goals is multicultural counseling.
-Yes, all counselors should possess higher education regarding multiculturalism; however, to make it a specialized focus means the counselor has a deeper understanding of the cultural influences in a person’s life.
+Yes, all counselors should possess higher education regarding multiculturalism; however, to make it a specialized focus means the counselor has a deeper understanding of the cultural influences in a person's life.
 This may include socioeconomic factors, race, nationality, heritage, religion, disabilities, genders and sexuality.
 This means the counselor strives to understand the micro, mezzo and macro perspectives and historical roots of the different multicultural factors that make up your life.

 Another area I gravitate toward is transition from major life events whether they are positive or negative in nature.
 One aspect of specializing in the topic of transition is that it has no demographic boundaries.
 People of all ages experience life changes that require them to learn new skills so they can adapt in a healthy manner and tap into their resilience.